chalabaj/Snafu/README.md

 AK Belyaev, The Journal of Chemical Physics 147, 234301 (2017); **doi:10.1063/1.5000718**

 Snafu is python-based code.
 It was developed and tested on Linux/Debian 4.7.2-5 platform and Anaconda 3.6 package (python 3.6.8).
-MPI parallel environment for TeraChem-1.9 point-to-point communication was tested with mpich-3.1.3 and mpi4py-3.0.0.
-Mpi4py module has to be build with the same mpich as Terachem.
+MPI parallel environment for TeraChem-1.9 point-to-point communication was tested with mpich-3.1.3 and mpi4py-3.0.0 package.
+MPI4PY has to be build with the same mpich version as TeraChem.

 ---

 ## How to run

 Create a folder containing input files and ABINITIO folder:

-**ABINITIO** folder has to contain one of the .sh script from the INTERFACES folder or a terachem input file (or you can add your own interface, see bellow) .
+**ABINITIO** folder has to contain one of the .sh script from the INTERFACES folder or a terachem input file (or you can add your own interface, see bellow).
 Option **abinitio** in input.in must equal to the name of the interface script (e.g. abinitio = molpro-casscf.sh).
 Interface file script ABINITIO/molpro-casscf.sh must exist.
 Same apply to terachem input file.

-**Current implemented interfaces:  **
+**Current implemented interfaces:**
 CASSCF in MOLPRO (2015.1)
 CASPT2 in MOLPRO
 TDDFT  in ORCA(4.0.1) & GAUSSIAN 09 (thresh needs to be set otherwise some tddft vectors might not fully converge and still gaussian exits with 0, one needs to check this on the run)